Abibubble/ms3-the-bar-blade/TESTING.md

 * Create a modal to confirm if the admin wishes to delete this category.
 * Once submitted, it deletes the category from the database, so the category can no longer be used to create new cocktails.
 * The category will be permanently deleted from the database.
+* Any recipes with this category will change to 'undefined' category.

+### Edit User
+* &#128272;
+* Only accessible for admin users.
+* Provides admin users with a toggle button to give or remove admin rights for a user.

+### Delete User
+* &#128272;
+* Only accessible for admin users.
+* Create a modal to confirm if the admin wishes to delete this user account.
+* Once submitted, it deletes the user from the database, so the user can no longer log in.
+* The user will be permanently deleted from the database.
+* Any recipes the user has created will change to 'undefined' user.

 ### Search Recipes
 * Accessible by all users